-If you are assigned a dosimeter, it must be worn when radioactive materials are used.
+If you are assigned a dosimeter, it must be worn when radioactive materials or radiation generating machines are used.

 The Approval Holder is responsible for maintaining a written inventory that accurately shows the receipt and disposal of all radioactive materials in their laboratory.